fuckur-mom/.github/profile/README.md

 Even if you are not good at front-end, you can join our review team if your review is strict and honest.

-If you are interested, please contact <admin@fuckur.mom>.
+If you are interested, please contact <admin@lezi.wiki>.

 > We don't just stop at this fun, pleasure-seeking project.
 When you join, we will notify you when we open other programs and choose you first.

+Lezi Wiki is now owned by the [Winnie News](https://www.winnie.news) team, but managed by its original operations team.
+For questions or abuses, please contact <eddie@winnie.news>.